-On the plains of Africa, where wild lions live, females such as "Nala" (at right, R.I.P.) would play a critical role in the extended lion family, called a pride.
+On the plains of Africa, where wild lions live, females such as "Nala" (at bottom right, R.I.P.) would play a critical role in the extended lion family, called a pride.
 They would not only take primary responsibility for hunting prey, often doing so in groups, they would also play mom to dozens of cubs throughout their lifetime.

 Male lions, like "Mufasa" (left) also play an important family role.
 By the age of about two years, the adult cats in a pride will help push a young male out to live a lonely few months on his own.
 That trying time helps him build the skills he'll need to survive as an adult.
 The strongest will move on to find another lion pride with females to whom they are not related so they may breed with multiple females and father cubs of their own.
 By challenging older, ailing males, a strong young male can take his place within the pride as a father and protector.